 David Nazarian College of Business and Economics

-On behalf of the MBA Student Investment Management class of 2016 at California State University, Northridge, I am pleased to present the Academic Year 2015-16 Report.
+On behalf of the MBA Student Investment Management class of 2017 at California State University, Northridge, we are pleased to present the Academic Year 2016-17 Report.

 The Student Investment Management class is one of the special opportunities for CSUN finance students.
 In this class, students actively manage part of the university’s endowment, and through that, further develop and sharpen their investing skills and knowledge.
 The class provides a number of other benefits to our students and the program, such as career opportunities for our students, closer ties to the financial community, and increased awareness and brand recognition for our programs.
 The students spent the first part of the semester acquiring the research tools (such as Bloomberg and other statistical software) and reviewing the existing portfolio, identifying over- and under-represented sectors, and familiarizing themselves with the general economic and capital markets’ conditions.
 Then they used stock screeners and thorough research to identify the stocks to be sold from, or added to, the portfolio to achieve investment goals.
 During the semester the students also went through a rigorous and intensive equity valuation and portfolio management training, based on the topics covered in the CFA exams.